Authored by the expert who managed and guided the team behind the New Zealand Property Pack

 Does buying a property qualify or at least help for residency in New Zealand?

-As of early 2026, buying a residential property does not qualify you for a resident visa in New Zealand because the country simply does not offer a "buy a home, get a visa" program like some other nations do.
+As of early 2026, buying a residential property in New Zealand does not, by itself, qualify you for any type of resident visa because the country simply does not operate a "buy a home, get a visa" program.

 Is there any residency visa directly linked to property ownership in New Zealand right now?

-Buying a primary residence (your main home) does not qualify you for any visa in New Zealand, although certain residence-class visa holders who are not yet "ordinarily resident" can apply for consent to purchase one home to live in through the Overseas Investment Office.
+Buying a primary residence does not qualify for any visa in New Zealand, although if you already hold a residence-class visa and are not yet "ordinarily resident," you may be allowed to buy one home to live in through a separate Overseas Investment Office consent pathway.

-Buying a rental or investment property is even more restricted for foreigners in New Zealand, as the Overseas Investment Act 2005 specifically blocks most overseas persons from purchasing existing residential land intended for rental income.
+Buying a rental or investment property is even more restricted in New Zealand, because the Overseas Investment Act was specifically designed to prevent overseas persons from purchasing existing housing stock for investment purposes.

 Can real estate investment lead to citizenship in New Zealand?